yusefkarim/tock/boards/nano33ble/README.md

     $ bossac -e -w bootloaders/tock-bootloader.v1.1.0.0x10000.bin
     ```

     Now the board should boot into the Tock bootloader.
+When the Tock bootloader
+    is active it will tun on the "ON" LED.
+It will not pulse the yellow LED.

 3. Our last step is to use the temporary Tock bootloader to flash the real one
    at address 0x0.
 When the board boots it should run the Tock bootloader